matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 * Can we make copies for exhibition and preservation?
 * Does this acquisition warrant the need for formal legal documents?

 Contractual documents are required to acquire an artwork.
-Because of the complexities attached to the bundle of rights being conferred with the transfer of ownership of time-based media works, legal documents take on a greater significance than is the case with more traditional works.
-These documents include a purchase agreement, or a deed of gift, and a copyright licence.
+Because of the complexities attached to the bundle of rights being conferred with the transfer of ownership of media artworks, legal documents take on a greater significance than is the case with more traditional works.
+These documents include a purchase agreement, or a deed of gift, and a copyright license.
 They specify the terms and conditions of the acquisition and help ensure that all parties understand their respective rights and obligations.
 The documents can be used among the following parties (which, in any given transaction, may be a museum, artist or artist’s estate, gallery or collector): purchaser, seller, donor, and copyright holder.
 Templates for the documents are provided here for reference purposes.
 Depending, of course, on the terms of each transaction, they may be used as a starting point in negotiations.

 </section>